 Every summer, limeños make a beeline for the beaches clustered along the Panamericana to the south.
-The exodus peaks on weekends, when, occasionally, the road is so congested that it becomes temporarily one way.
+The city exodus peaks on weekends, when, occasionally, the road is so congested that it temporarily becomes one-way.
+Popular with surfers, this stretch of barren, coastal desert is lapped by cold water and strong currents.
+Inquire locally before swimming, as drownings occur annually.
+Surfboard rental is almost nonexistent; it's best to bring your own.
 The principal beach towns include El Silencio, Señoritas, Caballeros, Punta Hermosa, Punta Negra, San Bartolo, Santa María, Naplo and Pucusana.
-Don’t expect tropical resorts; this stretch of barren, coastal desert is lapped by cold water and strong currents.
-Inquire locally before swimming, as drownings occur annually.